How do I decide which exams I’m going to take?

 When do I have to decide which exams I’m going to take?

 You register for a specific exam on the day you come to take the exam.
 There is no need to inform AULA in advance which exam(s) you wish to take.
+Note that Antioch is not currently equipped to offer the Principles of Public Speaking exam.

 How far in advance do I need to reserve an exam slot?